My (past) Pearson 39′ centerboard yawl, Natural Habits

 Click the image to enlarge.
 This picture was taken in 1980 or so.
 I owned this boat from 1976 to 1984.
-I was still 25 when I put the deposit on what was then named Troubadour in Hampton, Virginia in the Chesapeake Bay.
+I was still 25 when I put the deposit on what was then named Troubadour out of Hampton, Virginia in the Chesapeake Bay.
 That’s me with my Peterbilt jacket and Coors hat and you can see my (then) wife’s legs..
 She’s on her back looking up..
 And another couple..
-Sails were almost perfectly set..
-The after edge of the two big sails (main and jib) should be parallel.
-Long wake behind the boat, we were maybe moving at 8.5+ knots..
+Sails were almost perfectly set, i.e., the after edge of the two big sails (main and jib) should be parallel.
+With a long wake behind the boat, we were maybe moving at 8.5+ knots..
 That’s pretty good..
 The boat sailing with us, Ticket, a Pearson 365 owned by Pat and Sue Segraves, had to run their engine occasionally so we could stay together.
 They took the shot.
 Key Largo to Bimini was about 109 miles..
-12 – 13 hrs across the Gulf Stream to clear customs, drink some beers, lots of snorkeling, watching for coral heads and Jimmy Buffet music!
+12 – 13 hours across the Gulf Stream to clear customs, drink some rum and beer, lots of snorkeling and watching for coral heads—along with lots of Jimmy Buffet music!
+Magical times!

 I owned 5 sailboats over a period of five years.
 A pre-owned Venture 21 (Mandala), a pre-owned Santana 21 (Lobo), a new Ericson 23 (Solution), a new Pearson 28 (Natural Habits) and then a 2-year old Pearson 39 (Naturals Habits also) in 1976.
 I almost called the 39 Barracuda after the Wilson Sisters song Barracuda that was particularly hot at the time.
 Solution came from a Stevie Wonder song and Natural Habits came from a Michael Martin Murphy (Austin Hill Country musician) song called Good Ol’ Natural Habits about skinny-dippin’ and swinging from a tire swing into the creek.
 Natural Habits of course, had to do with communin’ with Nature, Innate Intelligence, God, Source, the Cosmos, etc.